 The first course consisted of fried white cheddar cheese curds in the famous LandShark batter.
 The curds were accompanied by a tangy LandShark Lager BBQ sauce, and a standard marinara.
 I would recommend the BBQ.
 Each bite carried a hint of beer battering, but the cheese was solid in the curd, rather than melted and devoid of its original form which was a nice surprise, adding an extra level of difficulty to this simple but delicious dish.
 For $10.99 the cost is reasonable for the quantity of curds served.

-The second course was 'Lava Lava Shrimp', fried to perfection, and skewered three apiece while stuck into separate quarter slices of pineapple, rind and all.
+The second course was 'Lava Lava Shrimp', fried to perfection.
 The sauce used was a rare chili and lime spiked aioli which provided a bold taste.
 The presentation is creative and adds a wow-factor.
 At $12.99 a round, this is an equitable accompaniment.

 Moving onto the third course, The Asiago Crab Dip is something to behold.
 It consists of a decadent combination of sharp asiago cheese cream, mixed with real, absolutely not imitation, lump crab meat, and baked until it reaches a sizzling golden color.
 This item was my absolute favorite, and while it was served as an appetizer it could certainly have been consumed as a meal.
 The dip was served with thinly sliced crostini bread, baked with cheese and herbs and spices.
 The only drawback of this item is I do not feel enough crostini bread was given to consume all of the dip.
 Unless the bread was not meant to accompany every bite, which with it being so delicious I can not understand why that would be.
 Even missing a couple pieces of bread does not detract from this phenomenal dish.
 The cost of $13.99 is an absolute bargain.
 I would happily pay $25 to enjoy this fine dip again.